 Domain of Logarithmic Functions

 The domain of a logarithmic function log_b(x) requires that the argument x be positive.
-When solving logarithmic equations, it is crucial to check that solutions do not make any logarithm’s argument zero or negative, as these are not valid in the real number system.
+When solving logarithmic equations, it is crucial to check that the solutions do not make any log argument zero or negative, as these values are not defined in the real number system.

 Recommended video: